joshspicer/pihole-mobile-app/README.md

 1. Allow less technically inclined/interested people to disable your home's pi-hole temporarily.
 2. Ensure your pi-hole instance is up and running.
+3. Check that a given device is routing through pi-hole.

 Feel free to [open an issue](https://github.com/joshspicer/pihole-mobile-app/issues) for any ideas/concerns, after checking out the [feature road map](https://github.com/joshspicer/pihole-mobile-app/projects/1).  **Pull requests are welcomed and encouraged!**